School of Medicine

-Bio Douglas L. Noordsy, MD, is Clinical Professor, Director of Sports Psychiatry, and psychiatrist on the INSPIRE Early Psychosis Clinic in the Department of Psychiatry & Behavioral Sciences at Stanford University School of Medicine.
+Bio Douglas L. Noordsy, MD, is Clinical Professor and Associate Chair of Clinical Integration & Coordination, Director of Sports Psychiatry, and psychiatrist on the INSPIRE Early Psychosis Clinic in the Department of Psychiatry & Behavioral Sciences at Stanford University School of Medicine.
 Dr. Noordsy was previously Professor of Psychiatry, Director of Psychosis Services and Investigator in the Psychopharmacology Research Group at the Geisel School of Medicine at Dartmouth.
 His research interests include medication and psychosocial treatments for individuals with psychotic disorders, including those with co-occurring substance use disorders; methods to facilitate recovery and promote achievement of optimal outcomes for people with schizophrenia and bipolar disorder; rehabilitation and recovery interventions (including cognitive behavioral therapy and physical exercise); and methods to prevent progression of early psychotic disorders.
 He is particularly interested in the role of physical exercise for prevention of progression of early psychosis and for potentiating learning in CBTp and supported employment and education.
-Dr. Noordsy is a member of the Schizophrenia International Research Society, the International Early Psychosis Association, the American Medical Athletic Association, and the American Association of Community Psychiatrists, and is a fellow of the American Psychiatric Association.
-He is a member of the editorial advisory boards for Community Mental Health Journal, Case Reports in Psychiatry, American Medical Athletic Association Journal, and The Journal of Dual Diagnosis.
+Dr. Noordsy is a member of the Schizophrenia International Research Society, the International Early Psychosis Association, and is a fellow of the American Psychiatric Association.
+He is a member of the editorial boards for Community Mental Health Journal, Clinical Schizophrenia & Related Psychosis, and Schizophrenia Bulletin.
 Dr. Noordsy was recognized with the Exemplary Psychiatrist Award from the National Alliance on Mental Illness in 2001.

 Professor (Research) of Psychology